Dharren09/Dharren09/README.md

 ![AI Banner](https://github.com/Dharren09/Dharren09/blob/main/Blue%20and%20White%20Architect%20LinkedIn%20Banner%203.png)

-# Hi, AI Enthusiast! 👋
+# Hi!👋

-**Welcome to my corner of the digital universe where data science meets innovation, exploration, and relentless curiosity.**
+**Welcome to my AI for Healthcare Dungeon and Lab, a nexus of the digital universe where data science converges with innovation, exploration, and unwavering curiosity.
+Our primary goal is to transform the healthcare system and infrastructure through technology, devising solutions that will overhaul the system for the improved well-being of the population.
+So help me God.**

 ## About Me